loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

 Putting It Together

-This controller is designed for the advanced coiler so you should be able to troubleshoot the controller yourself and I will be unable to provide any technical assistance since I get many mails every day and it is impossible for me to go through all of them.
+This controller is designed for the advanced coiler so you should be able to troubleshoot the controller yourself.
+Unfortunately, I will be unable to provide much technical assistance since I get many mails every day and it is impossible for me to go through all of them, so I appreciate your understanding.
 That said, all controllers are tested working and should be very straightforward to put together.

 The following are examples of how I assembled one controller together.
-The controller was assembled using just one of the outputs per channel, with a momentary push-button ON for each channel, and two potentiometers per channel.
+The controller was assembled using just one of the outputs per channel (the other per channel not connected), with a momentary push-button switch for each channel, and two potentiometers per channel for pulse-width adjustment.
 The push-button is connected in series with the output to the fiber transmitter, which acts as a safety switch - i.e. the user needs to hold down the button at all times for signal to be sent to the coil.

-Note that this uses a slightly earlier prototype version of the board.
+Note that this uses a slightly earlier prototype version of the board with black soldermask.
 The new one is slightly smaller and improves on the layout, but functionality remains identical.
 The compact size of the controller allows for mounting into very small boxes.

 Max Pulse-Width Adjustment

 There are two small pulse-width adjustment trimmer resistors on the board for each channel, and two tap points (TP1/2).
-This was designed specifically as a safety feature for your coil.
-This trimmer can be adjusted as a maximum pulse-width limit for your driver.
-Pulse-widths increment in 45us using the equation below.
-Conversely, the desired Pulse Width cap (increments of 45us) can be set using the table below.
+This was designed specifically as a safety feature for your coil to limit the maximum pulse width.
+This trimmer can be adjusted as a maximum pulse-width limit for your coil-driver system.
+Pulse-width limits increment in 45us using the equation below.
+The desired Pulse Width Limit (increments of 45us) can be set by adjusting the potentiometer value using the table below and a voltmeter, and measuring the voltage on the tap point (TP) beside each trimmer resistor.

-Just as the the MIDI/fixed modes are read by the microcontroller upon start-up, the max pulse width adjustment is also similarly read during start-up and cannot be changed on the fly.
-A simple power cycle is required.
+Just as the the MIDI/fixed modes are read by the microcontroller upon start-up, the max pulse width adjustment is also similarly read at start-up and cannot be changed on the fly.
+A simple power cycle is required to change the pulse width limit.
 I recommend verifying the max pulse-width with an oscilloscope after setting.

 Max Pulse Width (us) = Floor[(TP_volts+0.04) x 1.59375] x 45us